ExploringSecurity/Lab-notes/Lab 07 - Attacking Passwords.md

 more complex or hybrid passwords, you probably want to use a password list containing far more passwords, including hybrid passwords such "p@$$w0rd" that combine special characters into words.
 John has a pretty good password list itself.

+### 7.4 Cracking windows LM Hashes and SAM file

+We just demonstrated how to use John to crack some Linux passwords.
+Now see if you can figure out how to crack some windows passwords.
+You whatever tools you wish to try figure out the next two challenges.

+In the lab resources for this lab you should find an example of a windows LM password hash, you need to try figure out yourself how to crack this LM password hash, you should complete this before moving onto the next challenge.
+In the previous example we had done the work for you, and extracted the details from a SAM file, this time you’ll need to complete the entire process yourself.
+You might need to do some researching to figure this one out.
+Can you use the Windows Sam and System files together to get the user account and password?

+### 7.5 Introduction to Hashcat

+You should be somewhat familiar with hashcat from our secure communications module last semester, Hashcat is a similar tool to John, and can be used to brute force almost type of password hash.
+It is however a lot less user friendly than John, so can take a while to get used too, but it is perhaps the fasted hash cracking tool around, once you master it, so it is well worth taking the time and learning how to use it.

+See if you can complete the password cracking sections from the previous john section, and try break the same shadow files as earlier this time however using Hashcat rather than John.

+### 7.6 THM hash cracking rooms

+As well as brute forcing using John or Hashcat we can also take advanced on online hash cracking websites and services, there are plenty to choose from, just google to find a few to try.

+Using a combination of online crackers, john or Hashcat try complete the two hashcracking challenge rooms on THM, you can read the writeups if you need some help but try complete as many of the hashes yourself before using the writeups for help.
+THM rooms to complete:
+•	Crack the Hash
+•	Crack the Hash Level 2
 ___